rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. admonition:: ... publish the package to PyPI
+.. dropdown:: ... publish the package to PyPI

    Grab your PyPI credentials and simply execute: